microsoft/msbuild-lab323-declarative-agent/lab/wrapup.md

 # Wrap Up

 🏁 Congratulations!
-You've completed the lab and built your first declarative agent in TypeSpec with the Microsoft 365 Agents Toolkit.
+You've completed the lab and built your first Declarative Agent in TypeSpec with the Microsoft 365 Agents Toolkit.

 # Next Steps